halcy/hanse/README.md

     * del while there is a selection deletes contents of selection
   * ctrl+z/ctrl+y undo/redo

+Issues:
+ * Some actions (ins/del mostly) can't be un/redone
+ * It's not very good yet

 The Ansi(Whatever).py files can be used without Qt or any gui stuff whatsoever to read, write, manipulate and render .ans files.

 Requires Numpy, PIL, PyQt5.
 Works on Linux and Windows.